smaurice101/readthedocs/docs/source/rtms.rst

 #.   **localsearchtermfolder**:
      - Specify a folder of files containing search terms - each term must be on a new line
-     - use semicolon to apply each folder to the rtmstream topic
+     - use comma to apply each folder to the rtmstream topic
      - Use @ =AND, | =OR to specify whether the terms in the file should be AND, OR

        For example, @mysearchfolder1,|mysearchfolder2, means all terms in mysearchfolder1 should be AND |mysearchfolder2, means all search terms should be OR'ed